Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 ## Testing
 The W3C Markup Validator and W3C CSS Validator were used to validate every page of the project to avoid any syntax errors.

-* W3C Markup Validator -
+* W3C Markup Validator - frameborder attribute in the iframe element deemed obselete thus subsequently removed - no other errors or warnings were flagged.
 * W3C CSS Validator -